astronautlabs/bitstream/README.md

 Examples of writables you can use include:
 - Node.js' writable streams (`Writable` from the `stream` package)
 - `WritableStreamDefaultWriter` from the WHATWG Streams specification in the browser
-- Any custom object which implements the `Writer` interface
+- Any custom object which implements the `Writable` interface

 The `bufferLength` parameter determines how many bytes will be buffered before the buffer will be flushed out to the passed writable stream.
 This parameter is optional, the default (and minimum value) is `1` (one byte per buffer).